Acid Reflux and GORD - An Overview

 Bronchospasm

-Left untreated, GERD can result in several serious complications, including;
+Left untreated, GORD can result in several serious complications, including;

 Barrett’s esophagus